 Pilea peperomioides

-Pilea peperomioides is a tropical foliage plant has extraordinary flat, round leaves on long, slender stems.
-The leaves are bright green and waxy.
-The stems initially grow upright, but more lush and freely over time, but remaining quite low-growing and compact.
-Pilea peperomioides is native to South-West China, where it grows as an herbaceous perennial on shady, damp rocks in the tropical forests on the foot of the Himalaya.
-As a houseplant this Pilea makes for a great sculptural eyecatcher.
-Pilea peperomioides is commonly known as Chinese money plant.
-Other internationally used common names for Pilea peperomioides are: Missionary plant; Coin plant; Pancake plant.
-Evanthia has Pilea peperomioides starting material available all year round, as young plants from rooted cuttings.
+Pilea peperomioides is a tropical foliage plant with remarkable flat, round leaves on long, slender stems.
+The leaves are bright green with a waxy coating.
+The stems initially grow upright, but over time they become more lush and free-form while remaining low-growing.
+Pilea peperomioides is originally a perennial from Southwest China, where it grows on shady, damp rocks in the tropical forests at the foot of the Himalayas.
+As a houseplant, this Pilea is a stunning eye-catcher.
+Pilea peperomioides is also known as the Chinese Money Plant.
+Other internationally used names for Pilea peperomioides include: Chinese money plant; Missionary plant; Coin plant; Pancake plant.
+Evanthia has Pilea peperomioides starting material available year-round, as young plants from rooted cuttings.

 Properties